Blaksey/MiseEnPlace/README.md

 Mise en Place Meal Prep

-Re-Designing miseenplacemealprep.com from Wix to a mobile-first responsive site using Bootstrap4.
+Re-Designing  [Mise En Place Meal Prep](miseenplacemealprep.com) from the live Wix page to a mobile-first responsive site using Bootstrap4.